Chronic myeloid leukemia (CML)

 For more information please refer to the free information booklet, Chronic Myeloid Leukemia.

 For most people who have chronic myeloid leukemia (CML), there are no obvious reasons why they develop the disease.
 No one is born with CML.
 It happens when there is an injury to the DNA of a single bone marrow cell.
-Few risk factors are associated with CML.
-Two known risk factors are:
+Risk factors for CML are:

 Source: Chronic Myeloid Leukemia.
-Reviewed by Neil P. Shah, MD, PhD.
+Reviewed by Michael Deininger, MD, PhD